AndyDentFree/swiftgooey/Docundoable/README.md

 Got sufficiently frustrated during the development of [Purrticles][p1] with its complex editing environment that wanted both to explore the alternatives and have a sample I coud share to accompany articles/rants about the issues.

+Note that in the following discussions may abbreviate UndoManager to UM.

+This readme includes a growing discussion at bottom of testing as different twists on UM use tried.

 [Purrticles][p1]

 ## Nested views vs Undo